-If you have an older car that has held its resale value than it may be worth the cost of full coverage (Liability plus Physical Damage coverages) while if your 10 year old car is not worth much now it may be better for your situation to just carry Liability on it.
-The rule of thumb with car insurance is to buy as much insurance as you can afford.
+If you have an older car that has held its resale value than it may be worth the cost of full coverage (liability plus physical damage coverages), while if your 10 year old car is not worth much now it may be better for your situation to just carry liability on it.
+When you're wondering, "How much car insurance do I need?" the rule of thumb with car insurance is to buy as much insurance as you can afford.

 I have a 2001 Toyota Tundra with 91,000 miles on it.
 I still maintain Comprehensive and Collision coverage.
 The truck is valued around $7,100.
 In my situation, I feel it is better to pay the premiums for Comprehensive and Collision coverage, because if I had an accident I only have to pay $250 (my deductible) to have it fixed.
 The premiums for those two coverages are only $350+/- a year.
 At some point, I may decide that instead of paying $350 a year, I would rather take the $7,100 risk of not being covered in the event of an accident.
 At this point, it is better for my situation to pay the premium in exchange for knowing I am covered.